uviclibraries/arduino/face-to-face_workshop_children/lucky_8-ball.md

 9. Twist the potentiometer until you see words appear on the screen.
 Once the code is uploaded and running, you trigger your Lucky 8-Ball by moving its base gently up and down to trigger the tilt sensor.
 The tilt sensor and the potentiometer can sometimes pop out, so you might have to keep a finger on the sensor as you shake it!

-10. You should probably customize the responses of your lucky 8-Ball by going into the Arduino software and scrolling down to almost the bottom of the code for the project and look for, “lcd.print("Yes");”, and “lcd.print("Most likely");”.
+10. You should probably customize the responses of your lucky 8-Ball by going into the Arduino software and scrolling down to almost the bottom of the code for the project and look for, “**lcd.print("Yes");**”, and “**lcd.print("Most likely");**”.
 Go ahead and change any or all of the 8 different responses that your Lucky 8-Ball gives out (just remember that your responses still have to fit on the LCD screen).
 Upload your revised code, and you’re off to the races.
 Enjoy!

 [NEXT PROJECT: Electronic Die](electronic_die.html){: .btn .btn-blue }